LennyKiano/App1/README.md

     **END OF SOLUTION APP1**

-FOR THE SOLUTION OF APP 2 READ THE README FILE IN MY APP2 REPO
+FOR THE SOLUTION OF APP 2 READ THE README FILE IN MY APP2 REPO HERE: https://github.com/LennyKiano/App2

 //Happing Codding